 5 Retail Trends Rapidly Picking Up Pace

-This perfect storm is changing the game in retail that has been unseen in the last 100 years and will have long-lasting impact for essential and non-essential retailers alike.
+This perfect storm is changing the game in retail that has been unseen in the last 100 years and will have a long-lasting impact on essential and non-essential retailers alike.
 Below are the 5 retail trends that are quickly gaining traction.
 Many of these trends had already been increasing in popularity; however, the pace of adoption has been accelerated as consumers and retailers adjust to this new way of shopping.

 1. Buy Online, Pick Up in Store (BOPIS)